opengsn/gsn-protocol/gsn-protocol.md

 1. **nonceGap**: Clients are aware that its possible that the relayer will relay more than one transaction in a block.
-    That is, even if the last mined relay worker's nonce is "N", the client's transaction might get nonce of "N+3", meaning there are extra 2 transactions net yet mined.
+    That is, even if the last mined relay worker's nonce is "N", the client's transaction might get nonce of "N+3", meaning there are extra 2 transactions not yet mined.
-    The client specifies what is the larger "gap" it allows.
+    The client specifies what is the largest "gap" it allows.
 The relayer should reject the request if it is unable to fulfil the client's request of smaller gap than current nonce.
     If the relayer signs the transaction with a higher nonce, it is not penalizeable, but still, the client will move to another relayer to send the TX.